Nashville SC

-Nashville Soccer Club is a Major League Soccer club based in Nashville, Tennessee.
-The team began play in the league in 2020 as a continuation of the USL club of the same name and plays its home matches at Geodis Park.
+Nashville Soccer Club is an American professional soccer club based in Nashville, Tennessee.
+The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
+The team spent two seasons in the USL Championship before joining MLS as an expansion team.
+The club plays its home matches at Geodis Park, the largest soccer-specific stadium in the United States.
 It is principally owned by John Ingram, owner of Ingram Industries, along with investors and partial owners the Turner family of Dollar General Stores.

 History

 Soccer in Nashville

 Prior to the arrival of Nashville's MLS team, the city had various soccer teams which played in the lower divisions of American soccer.
 The most notable teams were the Nashville Metros who played from 1989 until 2012 and Nashville FC, who played in the National Premier Soccer League (NPSL) from 2013 to 2016.
 The city also hosts two NCAA Division I men's soccer teams, the Belmont Bruins and Lipscomb Bisons.
 The Vanderbilt Commodores also played Division I men's soccer until the team's demise after the 2005 season.
 Prior to these teams, the Nashville Diamonds participated in the then-second division American Soccer League for one season in 1982.

 The NPSL team, Nashville FC, was founded by a supporters group that intended to form a team as a fan-owned group.
 Chris Jones, Nashville FC's president, cited existing fan-owned clubs as inspiration for NFC's foundation, in particular the English club F.C.
 United of Manchester.
 In February 2014, the two groups merged to form a single club for the 2014 NPSL season.
 The club had two teams participating in the Middle Tennessee Soccer Alliance, Nashville's largest competitive adult league, and had partnered with the Tennessee State Soccer Association (TSSA), an organization with over 20,000 registered players in the Middle Tennessee area alone.
 The team played its matches at Vanderbilt Stadium.
 The NPSL club had ambitions of climbing the American soccer pyramid, with the reported target an entry into the then third-tier United Soccer League (USL; now known as the USL Championship) by 2017, and then ascension into the Division II North American Soccer League by 2020.
-However, in 2016, the USL awarded a franchise to a separate ownership group in Nashville.
-Nashville FC subsequently sold its team name, logo, and color scheme to the new USL franchise, which became known as Nashville SC, in exchange for a 1 percent equity stake in the USL team and a voting seat on its board.